saloniamc/saloniamc/README.md

 <p align="left">

-# Hey there!👋 I am Saloni.
+# Hey!👋 I am Saloni.
 I am a Final Year student(2024) at Sinhgad Academy of Engineering, Pune, majoring in Computer Science and Engineering.

 ## Get in touch: